Compactification and trees of spheres covers: Abstract

 \section{Abstract}

-We already saw in \cite{A1} that the space of dynamically marked rational maps can be identified to a subspace of the space of covers between trees of spheres on which there is a notion of convergence that makes it sequentially compact.
-In the following we describe a topology on this space quotiented by the natural action of its group of isomorphisms.
-This topology corresponds to the previous convergence notion and makes this space compact.
+The space of dynamically marked rational maps can be identified with a subspace of the space of covers between trees of spheres on which there is a notion of convergence that makes it sequentially compact.
+In this paper we describe a topology on the quotient of this space under the natural action of its group of isomorphisms.
+This topology is proved to be consistent with this notion of convergence.